 Manchester United’s phone call to ask about Ole Gunnar Solskjaer’s availability came as a “complete surprise” to Molde managing director Oystein Neerland.

-The Red Devils have hired Solskjaer to take charge of the club until the end of the season following Jose Mourinho’s sacking on Tuesday.
+The Red Devils hired Solskjaer to take charge of the club until the end of the season following Jose Mourinho’s sacking.

 The Norwegian coach will return to Molde for the 2019-20 campaign.